 Recommendation: if it’s the first time you take a bilirubin test, there is no further investigation when results is normal, if you’re on medication, then you’re just fine and continue to keep it normal.

 Borderline Bilirubin results:

-Are the bilirubin levels that reach the normal upper limits or slightly above, can’t be taken seriously as jaundice, and need for new test after few days, sometimes borderline bilirubin levels shown up when the person is on medications.
+Are the bilirubin levels that reach the normal upper limits or slightly above, can’t be taken seriously as jaundice, and need for new test after a few days, sometimes borderline bilirubin levels show up when the person is on medications.

 - Bilirubin direct 0.4 with normal indirect and total bilirubin results.